maojanlin/gAIRRsuite/README.md

 If only IG or TR genes are prefered, option `-lc IG` or `-lc TR` can be specified.

+Use `-hprc` argument to use the additional novel alleles from HPRC year 1 release samples.

 ## gAIRR-call usage
 ```